simplistix/zdb/readme.txt

       use.
 It should ONLY be installed on servers where you need to carry out debugging!

+  Known Problems

+     zdb is currently incompatible with the WingDbg product that ships with WingIDE.
+Contact has been made with WingIDE's authors to try and resolve this problem.

   Licensing

      Copyright (c) 2005 Simplistix Ltd